e-conomic/vml-docs/docs/index.md

 is to contact [Claus Dahl](mailto:claus.dahl@visma.com) for an access key.

 !!! todo
-    Demo datasets are not yes available
+    Demo datasets are not yet available

 ```json
 POST /model/scanned-invoice/v2/predict HTTP/1.1